-Anticipated Sense of Fit by Enacted and Valued Interdependent Behavior in Study 3 Among

-Employees From Working-Class Backgrounds
+Anticipated Sense of Fit by Enacted and Valued Interdependent Behavior in Study 3 Among Employees From Working-Class Backgrounds that is valued matters less for the sense of fit of employees from working-class backgrounds.

 Note.
-Error bars represent \pm 1 SE.
+Error bars represent ± 1 SE.

 Anticipated Retention Intentions.
-Neither the main effect of enacted behavior (p = .681) nor the main effect of valued behavior (p = .257) was significant.
-However, in further support of Hypothesis 2a and consistent with the pattern of results for sense of fit, we obtained a significant valued (interdependent vs. independent) × enacted (interdependent vs. independent) condition interaction on retention intentions, F(1, 345) = 4.22, p = .041, $\eta^2 = .012$.
+Neither the main effect of enacted behavior (p = .165) nor the main effect of valued behavior (p = .500) was significant.
+However, in further support of H2a and consistent with the pattern of results for sense of fit, we obtained a significant Valued (Interdependent vs. Independent) × Enacted (Interdependent vs. Independent) condition interaction on retention intentions, b = 0.66, t(345) = 2.05, p = .041, d = 0.22, 95% CI [0.028, 1.284].
 Decomposing the interaction, we compared the simple effects of valuing interdependent behavior by enacted interdependent behavior.
-Supporting Hypothesis 2a and replicating the pattern of results of Studies 1-2, among those in the enacted interdependent condition, those participants who were also exposed to valued interdependent behavior reported significantly higher retention intentions (M = 4.83, SE = 0.16) than those exposed to valued independent behavior (M = 4.33, SE = 0.16), t(345) = 2.23, p = .026, d = .24.
-In contrast, among those in the enacted independent behavior condition, participants who were also exposed to valued independent behavior did not differ in their retention intentions (M = 4.65, SE = 0.16) compared to those exposed to valued interdependent behavior (M = 4.49, SE = 0.16), t(345) = -0.68, p = .496, d = .02.
+Supporting H2a and replicating the pattern of results of Pilot Study 1B and Study 2, among those in the enacted interdependent condition, those participants who were also exposed to valued interdependent behavior reported significantly higher retention intentions (M = 4.84, SE = 0.15) than those exposed to valued independent behavior (M = 4.39, SE = 0.16), b = 0.50, t(345) = 2.23, p = .026, d = 0.24, 95% CI [0.059, 0.939].
+In contrast, among those in the enacted independent behavior condition, participants who were also exposed to valued independent behavior did not differ in their retention intentions (M = 4.59, SE = 0.16) compared to those exposed to valued interdependent behavior (M = 4.47, SE = 0.16), b = -0.16, t(345) = -0.68, p = .500, d =0.07, 95% CI [-0.610, 0.296].
 This finding is consistent with our theorizing that only when interdependent behavior is both enacted and valued will employees from working-class backgrounds experience greater retention intentions.
 No other combination of enacted and valued behavior leads to the same benefit.

-Moderated mediation.
-We next conducted a moderated mediation analysis to provide another test of Hypothesis 3 (see Figure 3).
-In support of Hypothesis 3 and replicating the pattern of results from Pilot Study 1B and Study 2, moderated mediation analyses indicated that anticipated sense of fit mediated the observed relationship between enacted and valued behavior and anticipated retention.
+Moderated Mediation.
+We next conducted a moderated mediation analysis to provide another test of H3 (see Figure 3).
+In support of H3 and replicating the pattern of results from Pilot Study 1B and Study 2, moderated mediation analyses indicated that anticipated sense of fit mediated the observed relationship between enacted and valued behavior and anticipated retention.
 Specifically, the analysis yielded a point estimate of 0.494 and a 95% bias-corrected CI of [0.006, 1.009].
 This interval did not include zero, suggesting that the indirect effect of enacted and valued interdependent behavior on anticipated retention intentions through anticipated sense of fit was significant.